opoopop/DDPM_MNIST-CIFAR/README.md

 the same setting for both models(using origional datasets&using datasets after diffusion models). when training

-MNIST: 1000 images for ten classes
+MNIST: 1000 images for each of ten class

-CIFAR10: 1000 images for first 5 classes
+CIFAR10: 1000 images for each of first 5 class